Elected to Division Two 1893

 1991-1992 e l

 The club came into existence following a row between the directors of Everton FC and the owner of their Anfield ground, John Houlding.
 Houlding was a brewer as well as the club's landlord.
 He insisted that only his beers be sold inside the ground and, as Everton grew in stature he put up their rent from £100 in 1884 to £250 in 1890.
 On the 12th March, 1892, Everton quit Anfield and three days later, Houlding formed Liverpool FC.
-Originally the new club played in the blue and white shirts that Everton left behind (see photograph - Everton changed to ruby red) but on 1st September 1896, they turned out in the municipal colours of red and white with, according to a contemporary newspaper report, "a dark red or black stand collar with buttons down the front.
+Originally the new club played in the blue and white shirts that Everton left behind (see photograph - Everton changed to ruby red) but on 1st September 1896, they turned out in the municipal colours of red and white with, according to a contemporary newspaper report, "a dark red or black stand collar with buttons down the front and white pants."
+A team photograph shows the team in black knickers so presumably this was changed when the season started.

 With a generous loan of £500 from Houlding, the club's Secretary-Manager, John McKenna brought no fewer than twelve Scots to play for the club, which was known as the "Team of All the Macs."
 After one season playing in the Lancashire League, Liverpool were elected to the Second Division of the Football League in 1893, winning the championship at the first attempt.
 A year later they were relegated only to win Division Two once again in 1896.